Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach: Introduction

 \section{Introduction}

 Time-series forecasts using causal ARMA models have been playing a crucial role in economic and financial decision-making processes for a long time.
-There is a very rich literature on various aspects of forecasting and forecast evaluation that tackle such real-life challenges \citep[for an overview of this literature, see e.g.][]{petropoulos2022forecasting, castle2019forecasting, diebold2017forecasting}.
-A conclusion often reached in this context where the current value of the variable of interest is forced to depend only on its past is that one- and multi-step ahead forecasting in periods of high instability is particularly difficult.
-Indeed, these causal models are characterized by mean reversion, and their forecasts converge to the unconditional mean even after an extreme event occurs, regardless of whether such behavior reflects the true underlying dynamics.
-In the specific case of financial market data, which we are interested in, the traditional properties of heavy-tailed marginal distributions and volatility clustering are at the core of forecasting models.
-But a close look at the dynamics of various types of asset prices, sometimes called speculative assets, reveals the presence of phases of locally explosive behaviour, \textit{i.e.}, rising patterns followed by a burst, local trends and spikes.
-Such non-linear characteristics are, however, very poorly captured by standard financial econometric models (the ARMA-GARCH family).
+A conclusion often reached in this context where the current value of the variable of interest is forced to depend only on its past is that one- and multi-step ahead forecasting in periods of high instability or in presence of forward looking behavior of economic agents is particularly difficult.
+Indeed, these causal models are characterized by mean reversion, \textit{i.e.}, their forecasts converge to the unconditional mean even after an extreme event occurs, regardless of whether such behavior reflects the true underlying dynamics.
+In the specific case of financial prices, which we are interested in, the traditional properties of heavy-tailed marginal distributions and volatility clustering are at the core of forecasting models.
+But a close look at the dynamics of various types of asset prices, sometimes called speculative assets, reveals the presence of phases of locally explosive behaviour: rising patterns followed by a burst, local trends and spikes.
+Such non-linear characteristics are, however, very poorly captured by standard financial econometric models.

 Recently, (causal-)noncausal autoregressive processes have been found to be suitable for modelling such locally explosive behaviour as they allow for dependence on the future.
 These simple linear models produce rich non-linear patterns without requiring non-linearities to be imposed \textit{ex ante}.
-Importantly, noncausal processes are grounded in macroeconomic theory, as they arise as stationary solutions of rational expectation models under infinite variance \cite{Gourieroux2020}.
-Relevant applications of these models range from asset prices \citep[see][]{FriesZakoian2019,Gourieroux2017,Gourieroux2018,hecq25}, to macroeconomic data \citep[see][]{Lanne2011, lanneNoncausalBayesianVector2016, davis2020noncausal}, commodity prices \citep{blasques2025novel}, climate risk on El Niño and La Niña \citep{detruchisForecastingExtremeTrajectories2025}, green stock prices \citep{giancaterini2025bubble}, and to electronic currency exchange rates \citep{Cavaliere2020}.
+Importantly, noncausal processes are grounded in macroeconomic theory, as they arise as stationary solutions of rational expectation models under infinite variance \citep{Gourieroux2020}.
+Relevant applications of these models range from asset prices \citep[see][]{FriesZakoian2019,Gourieroux2017,Gourieroux2018,hecq25}, to macroeconomic data \citep[see][]{Lanne2011, davis2020noncausal}, commodity prices \citep{blasques2025novel}, climate risk on El Niño and La Niña \citep{detruchisForecastingExtremeTrajectories2025}, green stock prices \citep{giancaterini2025bubble}, and to electronic currency exchange rates \citep{Cavaliere2020}.